 A participant granted shares of restricted stock will not recognize taxable income at the time of grant and we will not be allowed a deduction for federal income tax purposes at that time.
 However, a participant granted such shares may elect to recognize taxable compensation in the year of the grant in an amount equal to the fair market value of the shares at the time of grant by filing a "Section 83(b) election" to such effect with us and the Internal Revenue Service within 30 days after the date of grant.
 If shares with respect to which a participant has made the above-described Section 83(b) election are forfeited, no deduction will be allowed to the participant with respect to such forfeiture or any income tax previously paid but a participant may be entitled to report a capital loss.
-If a Section 83(b) election is not made, a participant granted shares of restricted stock will recognize taxable compensation in an amount equal to the fair market value of the shares first become transferable.
+If a Section 83(b) election is not made, a participant granted shares of restricted stock will recognize taxable compensation in an amount equal to the fair market value of the shares at the time the shares first become transferable.
 Any dividends paid on shares of restricted stock prior to the date on which the participant recognizes taxable compensation with respect to the shares will be taxable to the participant as additional compensation rather than as ordinary dividends.
 Subject to the \$1 million limit on the amount of compensation that can be deducted for payments to our senior officers, we will be allowed a deduction for federal income tax purposes at the time the holder of restricted stock recognizes taxable compensation equal to the amount of compensation recognized by such participant.
 A participant's basis for shares of restricted stock will be the amount recognized as taxable compensation.
-A participant's holding period for such shares will begin on the day after the date the participant recognizes taxable compensation with respect to the shares will be the amount recognized as taxable compensation.
-A participant's holding period for such shares will begin on the day after the date the participant recognizes taxable compensation with re
+A participant's holding period for such shares will begin on the day after the date the participant recognizes taxable compensation with respect to the shares.